Andrii-Radyhin/Image-object-counter/README.md

 ### Using area to understand which brick is a part:

 We can calculate with cv2.contourArea and then take average from all areas.
-I choosed average area from ALL bricks because on the corners and due to wide angles there might be mistakes, but bricks that are fully visible can influence on our average to make coefficient more believable and of course we need a trashhold coeffcient.
+I choosed average area from ALL bricks because on the corners and due to wide angles there might be mistakes, but bricks that are fully visible can influence on our average and to make coefficient more believable.
+For example, for image that have a nearly perpendicular wall photo (first image), if bricks were squares and we want trashhold by x-lenght by chossing coefficient = 0.75
+(x-lenght< 0.75avg) in areas it would be 0.05625, so adding some value to 0.05625 we can get a coefficient that fits.
+But, of course we need a trashhold coeffcient.

+and